AlexisAguila/PussyPals/README.md

     -Worked on html pages for homescreen and those connected to the top navigation bar

 -Anthony Micciche
-    - Worked on app.py
-    - Worked on the skeleton for the html pages related to Matchmaking
+    -Worked on app.py, and connecting the HTML pages together, through this controller -Worked on the skeleton for the html pages related to Matchmaking and their relation to the controller -Worked on setting up the profile database
-    - Worked on setupCatDaddy.py
+    -Worked on the discussion board in app.py and its HTML page -Contributed to the FAQ, and wrote the Matchmaking questions.